qiongxiao/torch-learning/Torch/Image/README.md

 1. still working on imagenet, resnet, preresnet.

-2. dataloader is single thread version - working on multithread version

-3. please read the options when running
+2. please read the options (opts.lua) when running